 © 2019 Robert Fairhead

 N.B.
-You might like to read a travel writing piece on my Three Visits to Dahab, Egypt between 1991 and 1995 (Tall And True, July 2018).
+You might like to read another travel piece on Tall And True about my Three Visits to Dahab, Egypt, between 1991 and 1995.